Consumer Data Research Centre (CDRC)

 4.6.
 Contact information from participants of CDRC short courses and outreach events will be used to enable us to deliver these events.

 4.7.
-We will not share your personal details with third parties.
+We will not share your personal details with third parties other than those already cited.

-5.1.
-CDRC Open Service Users’ personal data are held on CDRC servers behind UCL or University of Liverpool firewalls and with restricted access to CDRC personnel through server user management systems.
+6.1.
+CDRC Open Service Users’ personal data are held on CDRC servers behind UCL or University of Liverpool firewalls and with restricted access to CDRC personnel on a ‘needs basis’ through password protected server user management systems.

-5.2.
+6.2.
 CDRC Safeguarded and Secure Service Users’ personal data are held on managed networks and computers at CDRC partner institutions.
+Applications for data are shared between CDRC UCL and Liverpool staff through a private and secure GitHub repository.
 Hardcopies of applications are held in locked filing cabinets within a locked office environment.

-5.3.
-All other personal contact data collected to deliver short courses and outreach events are held on managed networks and computers at CDRC partner institutions and UCL Sharepoint.
+6.3.
+All other personal contact data collected to deliver short courses and outreach events are held on managed networks and computers at CDRC partner institutions and UCL SharePoint.

 Under certain circumstances, you may have the following rights in relation to your personal data: